 The swell moves on.
 Other swells follow.
 Each one lifts and then lowers us, like the first.
 Judging by the brightening sky, it is almost time for us to return home.
 I turn from Vassal, go to my bag, slide out my laptop, and sit down.
-There are two seats on the boat.
-They are padded, comfortable, covered with tough red vinyl.
-They have backs on them but no arms, and they stand on stainless steel pedestals.
-Vassal’s is behind the steering console, and mine beside it.
+There are two seats on the boat, standing on stainless steel pedestals.
+They have backs on them, no arms, and are padded, comfortable, covered with tough red vinyl.
+Vassal’s sits behind the steering console, mine beside it.

 I awaken my computer and begin to write: “An hour before dawn, Vassal Squeezeshot and I . . .”
 I know what I want to say, but in the cold air my fingers move slowly and hammer the keyboard.